w3f/polkadot-wiki/docs/learn/learn-opengov.md

 modern advancements.
 For example, in Governance v1 all referenda carry the same weight as only one referenda can be voted on at a time and the voting period can last multiple weeks.
 This results in the system favoring careful consideration of very few proposals, as opposed to broad consideration of many.
-With that being said, OpenGov (also referred to as Governance v2) is here!
+With that being said, OpenGov (previously referred to as Governance v2 while in development) is here!

 OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile in order to dramatically increase the number of collective